kevinskim93/hungr-ai/README.md

   - Google Maps API integration for finding nearby restaurants
   - Supabase database for secure data storage
   - Row-Level Security (RLS) for data protection
+  - Browser local storage for anonymous user data

 ## How It Works

 ### For Users Without Accounts

+1. **Anonymous Profile**: A unique ID is automatically generated and stored in your browser
-1. **Enter Your Craving**: Type what you're hungry for in the input field
+2. **Enter Your Craving**: Type what you're hungry for in the input field
-2. **Get Recommendations**: The app searches nearby restaurants and analyzes their reviews
+3. **Get Recommendations**: The app searches nearby restaurants and analyzes their reviews
-3. **View Results**: See restaurants with reviews matching your craving, complete with:
+4. **View Results**: See restaurants with reviews matching your craving
-   - Restaurant details (name, address, rating)
-   - Photos when available
-   - Relevant reviews highlighting your search terms
-   - Extracted flavors and dishes mentioned in reviews
+5. **Limited History**: Your last few searches are saved in your browser's local storage
+6. **Return Visits**: Your anonymous profile persists between visits until you clear your browser data

 ### For Registered Users